PITZER MS70 • MEDIA and SOCIAL CHANGE • FALL 2017

 COURSE REQUIREMENTS: Attendance and participation (15%): Bear in mind that participation doesn’t mean simply doing the work, or simply speaking up in class, but actively working to make the class a positive learning experience for you and your fellow students.

-Assignment #1 Micro-aggression Blog (5%) – over course of the semester post 5 or more observations/actions entries to the micro aggression blog
+Assignment #1 Micro-aggression Blog (5%) – over course of the semester post 5 or more micro-aggression observations and/or community action response entries to the micro aggression blog.

-Assignment #3 (20%) In teams of two – throughout semester continue to develop a media campaign.
-Create and associated media manifesto that remediates our current mass mediated and political landscape around racial disparities.
-Your manifesto should include a three word title that activates your movement idea in the mind of your audience/participants and directly addresses your project for the class website.
-Project Update Presentation Due 10/31/14
+Assignment #3 (20%) In teams – throughout semester continue to develop your group’s media campaign by collecting written and/or videotaped testimonies addressing your group’s campus climate topic.
+Create an associated manifesto that remediates our current political & institutional landscape around issues of race/gender/immigration status/religion/and class issues.
+Your manifesto should include a title (at least three words) that activates your idea in the mind of your audience/participants.
+Project Update Presentations Due 10/30 & 11/1 – written manifesto due 11/3

 BOOKS & READINGS (available a Huntley):